uber-archive/makisu/README.md

 ## Building Makisu

-To build a docker image that can perform builds (makisu-builder/makisu-worker):
+To build a docker image that can perform builds:
 ```
-make builder-image worker-image
+make images
 ```

 ## Building Makisu binary and build simple images

 To get the makisu-builder binary locally:
 ```
-go get github.com/uber/makisu/bin/makisu-builder
+go get github.com/uber/makisu/bin/makisu
 ```
-If your dockerfile doesn't have RUN, you can use makisu-builder to build it without chroot or docker daemon:
+If your dockerfile doesn't have RUN, you can use makisu to build it without chroot or docker daemon:
 ```
-makisu-builder build -t ${TAG} -dest ${TAR_PATH} ${CONTEXT}
+makisu build -t ${TAG} -dest ${TAR_PATH} ${CONTEXT}
 ```

 ## Makisu anywhere